Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Examples

 where in the above we identify $x_j^{(N)}=z_j$ for $j=1,\ldots, N$.

-There is a basis of contours $\Gamma_\sigma$ in 1-1 correspondence with vacua $\sigma \in S_N$.
-In this appendix we replicate the setup of section \ref{sec:qm} and instead take all poles in the unit circle.
+In the work of \cite{Zenkevich:2017ylb}, these integrals realise holomorphic blocks of the $T[SU(N)]$ theory and in that context there is a basis of contours $\Gamma_\sigma$ in 1-1 correspondence with vacua $\sigma \in S_N$.
+In this appendix we replicate the half index setup of section \ref{sec:qm} and instead take all poles in the unit circle.
 This corresponds to a linear combination of holomorphic blocks $\Gamma = \sum_{\sigma \in S_N} \Gamma_\sigma$.

-Further we consider quantised FI parameters $\zeta_i^{(a)} = s_a$ as in section \ref{sec:qm}.
-Under these conditions, the holomorphic block coincides, up to a $(q,t)$ constant, with the integral representation of a Macdonald polynomial (\ref{eq:macdonaldintegralrepresentation}) with the FI parameters setting the highest weight $\lambda$:
+The index coincides, up to a $(q,t)$ constant, with the integral representation of a Macdonald polynomial (\ref{eq:macdonaldintegralrepresentation}) with the line operator charge setting the highest weight $\lambda$:

 Now we consider the $\mathcal{N}=4$ limit.
 Sending $t\to1$ we have:

 The Macdonald polynomial degenerates to a Schur polynomial and we recover the finite dimensional simple module of the Coulomb branch algebra.
 Physically, the $t\to1$ limit suppresses the vortex contributions and the holomorphic block integral receives contributions only from fixed points on the Higgs branch.